“This is my blood of the covenant, which is poured out for many for the forgiveness of sins.” – Matthew 26:28

 To learn more about becoming an adult volunteer, please contact the Parish Office for more information today (847) 979-0901 or email@example.com.

 Participating in a faith community helps form confidence as well as friendships in an environment where one can learn and practice Catholic identity.
 Our Lady of the Blessed Sacrament provides opportunities to cultivate a more mature and authentic relationship with Jesus Christ by enriching the community’s understanding of our Catholic faith.
 Come grow in faith, knowledge, hope, love and understanding.

 A structured way to grow in holiness.
 A commitment to a specific way of living one’s baptismal promises.
 An offering of time, talent and treasure in service of God and neighbor.
 Perhaps God is calling you to explore this balanced and beautiful way of life.
 Meets most months on the third Monday at Queen of the Rosary.

 Lively conversation about the sacred scriptures following a book or video series.
 Meets the second and fourth Tuesday of the month in Shea Hall at SJE between September and May.

 The Holy Spirit pulls you into deeper relationship with the Holy Family through this meditative devotion.
-In addition to meeting weekly on Tuesdays at 7pm at SJE, a special Rosary for Life is prayed on the second Tuesday of each month.
-Additionally, check the bulletin, eNews and calendar for Rosary opportunities throughout the month of October, month of the Most Holy Rosary.
+We meet weekly on Tuesdays at 7pm at SJE, and we also gather at Queen of the Rosary on the First Saturday of each month at approximately 8:45am to pray the Joyful Mysteries.
+Additionally, the second Tuesday of each month is dedicated to Rosary for Life.
+Please also check the bulletin, eNews and calendar for Rosary opportunities throughout the month of October, Month of the Most Holy Rosary:

 For those who enjoy concentrated study in the Word.
 Meets weekly on Wednesday mornings from 9-11am in Shea Hall at SJE between March and mid-December.